-- 23. Plaintiff purchased \$2,000.00 of Visa Vanilla gift cards in December 2022, and another \$2,000.00 in December 2023, from a CVS Pharmacy in New York, New York.
-Plaintiff purchased the Visa Vanilla gift cards because they prominently feature the Visa name and logo, which caused Plaintiff to believe that the Visa Vanilla cards would be secure, that his funds would not be stolen, and that Visa would handle any problems associated with the cards.
-Had the Visa Vanilla cards not contained the Visa name and logo, Plaintiff would not have purchased the cards. - 24.
-One of the Visa Vanilla cards that Plaintiff purchased is depicted as follows:
+21. Plaintiff purchased four Visa Vanilla gift cards in December 2022, and four more in December 2023, from a CVS Pharmacy in New York, New York.
+Plaintiff loaded \$500 onto each gift card and then gifted them to his employees.
+Plaintiff purchased the Visa Vanilla gift cards because they prominently feature the Visa name and logo, which caused Plaintiff to believe that the Visa Vanilla cards would be secure, that his funds would not be stolen, and that if any problems arose with the cards, Visa would assist Plaintiff in good faith.6 Had the Visa Vanilla cards not contained the Visa name and logo, Plaintiff would not have purchased the cards.

+22. One of the Visa Vanilla cards that Plaintiff purchased in 2023 is depicted as follows:7